 NLF: Boards must require participants to demonstrate ownership of a vehicle before any payment of expenses for repairs, insurance, or registration.

-NLF: If Board policy allows for the vehicle to be owned by another individual, Boards must ensure the following safeguards are in place:
+NLF: Boards must ensure the following safeguards are in place, if Board policy allows for the vehicle to be owned by another individual:

-Before inclusion of the vehicle’s use in aIEP or FEP, a signed statement indicating that the participant has use of the vehicle for employment-related purposes, along with a copy of supporting ownership documentation, must be provided.
+Before inclusion of the vehicle’s use in a WorkInTexas.com IEP/ISS, a signed statement indicating that the participant has use of the vehicle for employment-related purposes, along with a copy of supporting ownership documentation, must be provided.

 Before repairing a third-party vehicle, a hold harmless agreement or other protection is signed by the vehicle owner and maintained in the participant’s case file.